solidi/hl-mods/workspace/redist/readme.txt

     - cl_antivomit now includes disable of screen shaking
     - "cl_objectives [0|1]" - show or hide timer and objectives on the HUD
 - Server
+    - Changes
         - mp_infiniteammo and mp_mutators changed to sv_infiniteammo and sv_mutators
+        - mp_chaostime changed to sv_chaostime
     - "sv_slowbullets [0|1]" - all bullets are slowed down
     - "sv_breakabletime" - time inwhich breakables respawn
     - "sv_defaultbots [0-31]" - amount of bots to add when starting a game
     - "mp_voting [0|1]" - enable or disable end of map voting
     - "mp_spawnprotectiontime" - amount in seconds of spawn protection
+    - "sv_chaosfilter" - list of mutators which are ignored in chaos mode
 - Gameplay
     - Provide frag point for motar gun kills (Crossfire, Snowcross, etc)
     - Provide frag point for airstrike kills (Crossfire, Snowcross, etc)